Chemin de fer de Petite Ceinture: Growing pains

-The Ouest's Ceinture Rive Gauche northwards antenna would serve the Exposition once again, but this time as the head of their 'ligne des Moulineaux' railway line that, finally built between 1886 and 1889, crossed the Ceinture on its way into Paris towards its Champ de Mars terminus.
-Also for the 1889 exposition, the Ceinture eliminated the train-change required between Courcelles-Ceinture and Courcelles-Levallois: from then, Ceinture trains could travel a full circle around Paris, and Ceinture trains no longer went to the Gare Saint-Lazare, serviced through a transfer to or from a Paris-Auteuil train at Courcelles-Levallois.
-To accommodate this change, the Ceinture Syndicate modified their ticketing, signage and colour-coding to more easily differentiate trains and their destinations.
+The Ouest's Ceinture Rive Gauche northwards antenna would serve the Exposition once again, but this time as the head of its Ligne des Moulineaux railway line that, finally built between 1886 and 1889, crossed the Ceinture on its way into Paris towards its Champ de Mars terminus.
+Also for the 1889 Exposition, the Ceinture eliminated the change of trains required between Courcelles-Ceinture and Courcelles-Levallois.
+From that point, Ceinture trains could travel a full circle around Paris, but no longer went to the Gare Saint-Lazare, which was serviced through a transfer to or from a Paris-Auteuil train at Courcelles-Levallois.
+To accommodate this change, the Syndicate modified its ticketing, signage, and colour-coding to differentiate trains and their destinations more easily.

 La Belle Époque

-Plan of the 1889 Universal Exposition, with the expanded Champ de Mars rail station visible to the left of the Eiffel Tower.
+Plan of the 1889 Universal Exposition, with the expanded Champ de Mars rail station to the left of the Eiffel Tower.